Decathlon/vitamin-web/.github/ISSUE_TEMPLATE/feature_or_improvement_request.md

 ---
-name: Feature or improvements request
+name: Feature or improvement request
 about: Suggest an idea for this project
 title: 'feat: '
 labels: enhancement 🚀